 With their long history of style and innovation, a Rolex watch for men is a symbol of status, style, and confidence.

 Each year they often makes subtle, incremental improvements to its iconic designs.
 However, there are only a handful of assembled components that comprise any model.

 Rolex makes sophisticated movements, produces five case alloys, and offers five kinds of bracelets, two types of clasps, several bezels, and dial varieties.

-From these components, Rolex creates its entire line of iconic, luxury watches.
+From these components, the company creates its entire line of iconic, luxury watches.

-Rolex has unique terminology for various aspects of its watches.
+They have unique terminology for various aspects of their watches.

-Here is a round-up of the top Rolex watches.
+Here is a round-up of the top model.

 Men have more options in their product lineup, but some of these models are also popular with women.

 The Rolex Submariner is the standard in diving watches.

 Introduced in 1953, the Rolex Submariner was the first dive watch capable of withstanding pressures up to 100 meters (330 feet) in depth.